vanHeemstraSystems/dockercoins-headstart/README.md

 Based on "Docker Coins" at https://github.com/jpetazzo/container.training/tree/main/dockercoins

+See video "#SwarmWeek with Jérôme Petazzoni" at https://www.youtube.com/watch?v=qbIvUvwa6As from 1:41

 See video "Getting Started with Kubernetes and container orchestration" at https://www.youtube.com/watch?v=J08MrW2NC1Y from 2:21:15

 ## 100 - Prerequisites